CA4SH Soil Action Hubs

 Geographic Presence

-Each Hub is led by regional partners who understand the local context and priorities.
-While grounded in place, the Hubs are part of a global network for shared learning and collective impact.
+The Hubs are being established in key geographies, in collaboration with local and regional institutions who understand the local context and priorities.
+While grounded in local leadership, the Hubs are part of a global community for shared learning and collective impact.

 Join the CA4SH Soil Action Hubs